Leadership Feedback and Management

 Employee engagement platforms help to highlight necessary themes and show what’s on employees’ minds while protecting anonymity.
-This helps to support and inspire better conversation during 1 on 1s.
-While managers work from the top down, leaders build from the bottom up.
-They care about their employees and listen to them, and not just once a year.
-Leaders listen frequently, to make the employee experience the best that it can be
+This helps to support and inspire better conversation during one-on-ones.
+Leaders listen frequently, to make the employee experience the best that it can be.

 3. Leaders Help Others Succeed

 Leaders are others-focused.
 Rather than trying to make themselves look good, they build others up so that their employees can succeed.
-Leaders brag in private, but they apologize in public.
-While managers micromanage, leaders inspire and guide their employees towards an outcome.
+Leaders inspire and guide their employees towards an outcome.
 Instead of picking out problems, they help others find the solution.
-As Entrepreneur says: